forta-network/starter-kits/entity-cluster-bot/README.md

 ## Infrastructure

-The bot needs 2 dynamo tables and one s3 bucket.  the dynamodb and the s3 can be in different region, so is better to look for the cheapest regions at the moment before deploy.
+The bot needs 1 dynamo table and 1 s3 bucket.  the dynamodb and the s3 can be in different region, so is better to look for the cheapest regions at the moment before deploy.

-### DYNAMO_TABLE= "FORTA-ENTITY-CLUSTER"
+### DYNAMO_TABLE= "prod-research-bot-data"
-It store the metadata of the graph
-Definition:
-Table class: DynamoDB standard
-Partition Key: p(String)
-Sort Key: s(String)
-Capacity: 1 write, 1 read

-### DYNAMO_MUTEX_TABLE_NAME = 'FortaEntityClusterMutex'
-Stores and manages the mutex.
-There is one registry per chain, 7 at the moment.
-The mutex also has a expire time of 10s at application level and a dynamo ttl at infrastructure level to avoid the mutex being lock if an intance is shutdown in the forta network.
+It store the metadata of the shared graph and also manage the mutex (There is one registry per chain, 7 at the moment) The mutex also has a expire time of 10s at application level and a dynamo ttl at infrastructure level to avoid the mutex being lock if an intance is shutdown in the forta network.
 The Mutex only use dynamo write capacity

 Definition:
 Table class: DynamoDB standard
-Partition Key: lockname (String)
+Partition Key: itemId(String)
-Sort Key: -
+Sort Key: sortKey(String)
 ttl feature: on
-ttl name field: ttl
+ttl name field: expiresAt
-Capacity: 1 write, 1 read
+Capacity: 2 write, 2 read

-### S3_BUCKET= "fortaentitycluster"
+### S3_BUCKET= "prod-research-bot-data"
 S3 bucket to store the shared graph, one chared graph per chain.
 Definition:
 Just the standard s3